schollz/gatherum/README.md

-# gatherum
+## gatherum

 a omnium-gatherum of norns ideas / single purpose scripts.

-currently:
+I've been learning norns + supercollider through making these scripts. they all work, but maybe that have a limited scope / purpose.
+I continue to find these useful for my own learning / musical journey, and maybe they might find use for someone else.

+current scripts:

-- `br`: sample-based noisy chaotic breakbeat created using the `Breakcore` UGen.
+- <kbd>br</kbd>: sample-based noisy chaotic breakbeat created using the `Breakcore` UGen. ([demo](https://www.instagram.com/p/COqOS5lBGDL/))
-- `brbr`: sample-based chaotic breakbeat engine using my sample engine + `Task` (possibly less noisy than `br`)
+- <kbd>brbr</kbd>: sample-based chaotic breakbeat engine using my sample engine + `Task` (possibly less noisy than `br`) ([demo](https://www.instagram.com/p/COsjGK_hjZ7/))
-- `brbrbr`: live-input breakcore engine (add fx maybe too?)
+- <kbd>brbrbr</kbd>: live-input breakcore engine (add fx maybe too?) ([demo](https://www.instagram.com/p/CO6FYwGhEKz/))
-- `kalimba`: a kalimba follower for Am-tuned kalimba
+- <kbd>kalimba</kbd>: a kalimba follower for Am-tuned kalimba

-use these as-is. or play with them. change them. install them, delete them. the lua scripts are all small (<100 lines) and straightforward. the engines may be interesting starting points or ending points for something.
+use these as-is. or play with them. change them. install them, delete them. break them. unbreak them. make them something else. make them your own. the lua scripts are all small (<100 lines) and straightforward. the engines may be interesting starting points or ending points for something.

 ### requirements